Iranian schoolgirls mass poisoning: Proposed explanations

 Speculation about possible perpetrators includes: the Iranian government, seeking revenge for the protests against compulsory hijab which intensified following to the death of Mahsa Amini; Iranian hardliners who want to emulate Afghanistan's Taliban; or a militant Islamist group similar to Nigeria's Boko Haram, who tried to stop parents from sending their girls to school.
 Several officials have suggested that foreign "enemies" of the Islamic Republic may have launched attacks to denigrate it.

 Robert Bartholomew suggested that the people affected may have been suffering from "mass psychogenic illness".
-He drew a parallel between the reported poisonings in Iran and those recorded in Afghanistan from 2009-2016, as well as the 1983 West Bank fainting epidemic.
+He drew a parallel between the reported poisonings in Iran and those recorded in Afghanistan from 2009 to 2016, as well as the 1983 West Bank fainting epidemic.
 In all of these cases young Islamic girls fell ill from a mystery condition that was attributed to poison gas after someone drew attention to an unusual odor.
 With respect to the Afghanistan case, other studies have also concluded that the affected girls, who were attending schools in defiance of the Taliban, were suffering from mass psychogenic illness.

 Simon Wessely of King's College indicated that key epidemiological factors point to this being a case of mass psychogenic illness.
 Some factors mentioned were: how cases spread across Iran; the fact predominantly only young people of a single gender reported problems; and the quick recovery of most people affected.

-Chemical weapons expert and at the Royal United Services Institute, Dan Kaszeta, said that the incidents have similarities with a series of unproven poisonings in Afghan schools in the 2010s.
-A professor of environmental toxicology at the University of Leeds, Alastair Hay, reviewed blood tests results from Iranian girls suspected of being poisoned, and found no evidence of toxins.
+Dan Kaszeta, chemical weapons expert at the Royal United Services Institute, said that the incidents have similarities with a series of unproven poisonings in Afghan schools in the 2010s.
+Alastair Hay, professor of environmental toxicology at the University of Leeds, reviewed blood tests results from Iranian girls suspected of being poisoned, and found no evidence of toxins.
 Kaszeta and Hay also told Nature.com that they have not ruled out that the Iranian situation is yet another episode of mass psychogenic illness.
-John Drury, a psychologist at the University of Sussex told Nature.com that previous poison scares "led to symptoms such as nausea, fainting, and hyperventilation" and that "it is hard to distinguish between psychogenic effects and exposure to actual hazards."
+John Drury, a psychologist at the University of Sussex, told Nature.com that previous poison scares "led to symptoms such as nausea, fainting, and hyperventilation" and that "it is hard to distinguish between psychogenic effects and exposure to actual hazards."

+On an interview on Voice of America's Persian service, Sina Foroutannejad a chemical expert at the Polish Academy of Sciences said after reviewing reports from affected children he had concluded that the chemical agent could not be home made.
+Rather, from reports of students' symptoms, such as experiencing paralysis and one report of a student developing diabetes-like symptoms, he has concluded that the chemical agent is likely an organophosphate compound.
+Foroutannejad said that a combination of the symptoms and reports of students noticing a fruit-like smell suggest the poison used could be soman.